 There have been an increasing number of developments in residential landlord and tenant law in the last few months and, understandably, landlords feel as though they are battling against increasing regulation.
-Our Bath landlord and tenant specialist, Mike Hansom has put together five top tips to help protect yourself:
+To help, we have put together five top tips to help protect yourself:

 - Ensure you protect the deposit correctly.
 Within 30 days of receipt the deposit must be protected with a relevant government scheme and the prescribed information must be served on the tenant, or the relevant party, as explained in our earlier article.
 We recommend you obtain proof of receipt.